MDL File Loader

 - The materials for a MDL are saved into the scene and reloaded each time the scene is re-opened (meaning materials are not refreshed from VMT/VTF automatically) but are using a snapshot of the material from when the MDL was first loaded.
 Tools to clear that cache are not yet available.

-- Bones and Animations are not yet supported.
+- Animations are not yet supported.

 - Flexes are not yet supported.